After Heygate – The Artworks Street Food and More.

 By now I was beginning to fade.
 Or, to be more accurate, I was beginning to feel as if eating anything else might not be physically possible.

 But who could refuse Caribbean food from Chris at Tasty Jerk?
 His is a classic menu of jerk, rice, soups and fried patties and plantain.
-The rice is quite special, flavoured with fresh coconut I could have just eaten a big bowlful.
+The rice is quite special, flavored with fresh coconut I could have just eaten a big bowlful.

 I have to admit, even the quarter of a duck confit burger that I tried at the Frenchie Bistro was too much by this stage.
 And that despite the melted cheese and truffle honey topping.
 And, by the time we reached Love.Fresh.Vietnamese.
 I couldn’t do more than take a few photos.
 My friends carried on, working their way around the food stalls, but I headed off home, safe in the knowledge that I can get to The Artworks on foot in around 10 minutes to continue my tasting session.

 Liking the set-up at Artworks is not without a tinge of compunction on my part.
 I struggle with the idea that many local people have lost their homes.
-The lucky ones have have been displaced, forced to move to other parts of Southwark or further afield.
+The lucky ones have been displaced, forced to move to other parts of Southwark or further afield.
 But, there are real tragedies on my doorstep here in Walworth, including one woman in her fifties who has been homeless for months and relies on couch surfing with friends.
 I believe her eviction notices were served while she was in hospital.
 No matter how good the food, that’s a sauce I don’t like the taste of.

 The counter argument is that as many of the traders at Artworks are local people, eating there is helping them build their lives.
 Chris, who runs Tasty Jerk used to work at Jerk Centre at the Elephant and Castle market.
 Now, he’s started his own business cooking wonderful Carribbean food for the local community.